warren/perdicis-notes/content/Warren's long burgers.md

 ![[Screenshot 2025-04-13 at 11.31.49 AM.png]]

 They use the same volume of everything!
-If you're curious here's the OpenSCAD behind me doing this: [[Warren's long burgers math]]
+Math behind this: [[Warren's long burgers math]]

-And for funsies, here's the same diagram but using AI to paint over and visualize it:
+For funsies, here's the same diagram but using AI to paint over and visualize it:

 ![[ChatGPT Image Apr 27, 2025, 10_45_54 AM.png]]
 _Tall version._